-There are rumours that the AIM is willing to agree to a swap-the SKVTT receiving the land on which the Gyanvapi Mosque currently stands, and the AIM receiving the land on which the present Kashi Vishwanath Temple currently stands.
-This is patently unacceptable, and would not be well received by the Hindus in the country or in the city.
-This is something you do not have the authority to agree to.
+There was a leak in the newspapers that the AIM is willing to agree to a swap-the SKVTT receiving the land on which the Gyanvapi Mosque currently stands, and the AIM receiving the land on which the present Kashi Vishwanath Temple currently stands.
+It was leaked by the AIM, in order to expose the hollowness of the exchange proposed by the SKVTT in the Allahabad High Court.
+This is something you do not have the authority to agree to, though you may propose the same to indicate the untenability of the SKVTT's original suggestion.
+You must be careful though-this is not something that the AIM is actually on board with, and you cannot have a settlement on those terms.